thomasdeppisch/eMagLS/README.md

 This repository depends on the [Spherical Harmonic Transform Library](https://github.com/polarch/Spherical-Harmonic-Transform) and uses a publicly accessible [HRIR set](https://zenodo.org/record/3928297) for demonstration purposes.
 It further uses an excerpt of an em32 recording from the [3D-MARCo library](https://zenodo.org/record/3477602).
 Files from external sources are subject to their corresponding licenses.

 ## Changelog
+### 2022-09-19
+- Update `getMagLsFilters.m`, `getEMagLsFilters.m` and `getEMagLs2Filters.m` to use complex delay with subsample precision and restore original inter-aural group delay difference after magnitude least-squares optimization</br>
+(this causes the resulting MagLS, eMagLS and eMagLS2 rendering filters to be different in a non-meaningful way at very high frequencies)</br>
+(therefore the reference for MagLS, eMagLS and eMagLS2 rendering filters are updated for verification)
 ### 2022-06-15
 - Update `getSMAIRMatrix.m` to determine the simulation order based on the configuration aliasing frequency</br>
 (this causes the resulting eMagLS and eMagLS2 rendering filters to be different in a non-meaningful way at very high frequencies)</br>